aplteam/GitHubAPIv3/README.md

 At present, authentication and authorization are not required since all methods are read-only.

-However, two potential scenarios may require authentication and authorization anyway:
+However, two scenarios may require authentication and authorization anyway:

-* In the future methods might be added that require write access like `CreateIssue` etc.
+* In the future methods will be added that require write access like `CreateIssue` and `CloseIssue`.
-* Severe limitations on the number of requests per hour without authentication/authorization
+* There are severe limitations on the number of requests per hour in place without authentication/authorization

 To address these scenarios, you must create a personal access token on the GitHub website and assign it to the instance property "personal_access_token".